-Carefully read the following six sources, including the introductory information for each source.
-Then synthesize material from at least three of the sources and incorporate it into a coherent, welldeveloped essay that defends, challenges, or qualifies the notion that arming teachers and school staff is beneficial and feasible.
+Carefully read the six sources found in the contest flyer, including the introductory information for each source.
+Then synthesize material from at least three of the sources and incorporate it into a coherent, well-developed essay that defends, challenges, or qualifies the notion that red flag laws can be a beneficial measure to prevent more mass shootings.

 Your argument should be the focus of your essay.
 Use the sources included in the essay contest flyer to develop your argument and explain the reasoning for it.
 Avoid merely summarizing the sources.
 Indicate clearly which sources you are drawing from whether through direct quotation, paraphrase, or summary.
 You may cite the sources by using the descriptions in parentheses below.